-13 mega-corporations in the Imperium.
-Sharurshid's business activities emphasize trade in luxury and novelty goods, transport of goods between worlds, and service sector service skill startown starport.
+The frontier sector of the Imperium, as it borders the Zhodani Consulate.
+In addition to the two major powers, there are also numerous independent territories in the Marches.
+This sector has been settled since the year 400, but has potential for exploration and development for centuries to come. (see Imperium, sector, Zhodani starport.
 This area has a tendency to enforce law and order less strictly than in more provincial areas.
 There are more casinos and illegal weapon stores and fewer jails and security guards in startown than in the city.
-Each sector in the Imperium is divided into 16 subsectors: each is named for the capital world.
-The Zhodani Conspiracy takes place in the Regina and Jewell subsectors on the Spinward Marches. (see sector, Spinward Marches) A star, its orbiting planets and associated satellites.
+Each sector in the Imperium is divided subsector into 16 subsectors; each is named for the capital world.
+The Zhodani Conspiracy takes place in the Regina and Jewell subsectors on the Spinward Marches. (see sector, Spinward Marches) A star, its orbiting planets and system associated satellites.
 One world in the system is designated as a mainworld, and the system is named for that world.
-An action that a character attempts to perform during the game.
+An action that a character attempts to task perform during the game.
 Every task is assigned a difficulty that determines the number needed to succeed at that task.
 Difficult tasks will require a higher number than routine or simple tasks.
-Applicable skills will lower the number needed to succeed. (see skill) Dr. Arik Toryan is the Computer Toryan, Arik Operations Office Manager for Sharurshid.
+Applicable skills will lower the number needed to succeed. (see skill) Toryan, Arik Dr. Arik Toryan is the Computer Operations Office Manager for Sharurshid.
 Toryan created an encoding scheme for Kiefer that needed two decoding keys - one specified by Toryan, the other by Kiefer.
 When Lenara approached Dr. Toryan and asked for his decoding key, he agreed to help.
 Dr. Toryan is followed to Boughene, then kidnapped by Viktor Quamm.
 The characters must rescue Arik in order to win the game.
-(See Kiefer, Quaam, Raclor, Sharurshid) A trader is a merchant ship (sometimes called an armed merchant).
+(See Kiefer, Quaam, Raclor, Sharurshid) A trader is a merchant ship trader (sometimes called an armed merchant).
 These ships carry cargo between systems and are often a target for pirates.
-Transom is publicly known as an auditing division of Sharurshid.
-It has subsector system task trader
+Transom is publicly known as an Transom auditing division of Sharurshid.
+It has